Pedro Joaquín Chamorro Alfaro: Career

 In 1849 Pedro Joaquín Chamorro became mayor of Granada and in 1854, he participated in the defense of the city, besieged by Máximo Jerez.
 He also contributed to the struggle to expel William Walker, the American filibuster.
 In 1862 he dedicated himself to politics as Senator of the Department of Granada.
 In 1869, he became a member of the governing junta of Nicaragua.
 He was elected president in 1871 for four years, and again joined the ruling junta in 1885.
+He was president of the Nicaraguan Congress 1869-1870, 1881-1882 and 1883.

 In both his public and private life, Don Pedro was considered progressive by some and an opportunist by many others, when conservative forces would keep "campesinos" without access to education,.
 He represented a faction of the Granada oligarchy and maintained strong conservative principles, which in Latin America meant the preservation of a feudal economic system, with an emphasis on trade.
 His influence would help form Nicaragua as a nation with the limitations of keeping the country and its economic resources under the control of a few families including the Chamorro and the few other families that still control Nicaragua economically today.
 He remained a political force in Nicaragua until his death on 7 June 1890.